Savoy Chapel: Present

 Savoy Chapel nave in 2020.
 The banners are those of the Sovereign (right) and of the Grand Master (left) of the Royal Victorian Order as they were then in office.

 The chapel has been Crown property for centuries as part of the Savoy Hospital estate, and remains under the aegis of the monarch as part of the Duchy of Lancaster and thereby is a Royal Peculiar.
 It was inaugurated as a Chapel Royal in November 2016.
 The chaplain is appointed by the Duchy (and since 1937 as ex-officio chaplain of the Royal Victorian Order) and effectively it is the "parish church" of the Savoy Estate, the Duchy of Lancaster's principal London landholding.
 Armorial plates commemorating GCVOs past and present are displayed throughout the chapel; the Royal Victorian Order's present Honorary Genealogist is David White, Somerset Herald.

 Most of the chapel's costs and maintenance are met by the Duchy of Lancaster, with recent works including landscaping of its garden in honour of the Golden Jubilee of Queen Elizabeth II in 2002 and restoration of the chapel ceiling in 1999.
 The chapel was further refurbished and a new stained-glass window commemorating the Diamond Jubilee of Queen Elizabeth II was unveiled by The Queen in November 2012.

-The Savoy Chapel uses the 1662 Book of Common Prayer (which was in part developed at Savoy) and the Authorised King James Version of the Bible for worship.
-Services are held each Sunday, to which members of the public are welcomed, excepting occasional special events.
-The chapel is open for visitors from Monday to Thursday.